 Legend or Lore: Myths About Santa Claus

 It’s the most wonderful time of the year, and we are so excited!
 We love all things Christmas, Santa Claus, and the holidays in general.
-While we were thinking about Christmas as a whole, we wondered about the history.
-Did you know the figure of Santa Claus comes from Sinter Klaas, which is dutch for St. Nicholas?
-There’s so much to learn about Christmas, so we did a little digging, and found all of the widely talked about Santa Claus details.
+While we were thinking about Christmas as a whole, we wondered about the history of the holiday.
+Did you know the figure of Santa Claus comes from Sinterklaas, which is dutch for St. Nicholas?
+There’s so much to learn about this beloved holiday, so we did a little digging and found all of the widely-talked about Santa Claus details.
 Tell us which you think are true and which are actually a myth!

 Do you really think that Santa could survive eating only cookies every day?
 Santa actually enjoys a full, healthy diet, just like he should!
 This keeps not only his body healthy, but his teeth too!
 The reason we leave cookies out for him is because it welcomes him into our homes so he can do his job (plus, who doesn’t love cookies?).